About bassoonist Michael harley

 Mike is a founding member of the chamber orchestra Alarm Will Sound, called “new music luminaries” and “one of the most vital and original ensembles on the American musical scene” (New York Times).
 AWS performs regularly at some of the world's great venues, and has done educational residencies at universities and other institutions throughout the U.S., including Harvard, Duke, Stanford, MIT, Colorado-Boulder, Dickinson College, and Bowling Green State University.
 Its members were artists-in-residence at the Metropolitan Museum of Art in 2013-14.
-Mike has worked with and premiered pieces by many of today’s most distinguished composers, including Pulitzer-winners John Adams, John Luther Adams, David Lang, Roger Reynolds, Steve Reich, and Charles Wuorinen; and Reginald Bain, Derek Bermel, Oscar Bettison, David Biedenbender, Harrison Birtwistle, Caleb Burhans, Viet Cuong, Donnacha Dennehy, Christopher Dietz, Paul Dooley, Stefan Freund, David K. Garner, Michael Gordon, Michael Harrison, Takuma Itoh, Scott Johnson, Jesse Jones, Amy Beth Kirsten, Fang Man, Matt Marks, Meredith Monk, Nico Muhly, John Orfe, Michael Pisaro, Wolfgang Rihm, John Fitz Rogers, Steve Snowden, Kate Soper, Augusta Read Thomas, Ken Ueno, and Dan Visconti.
+Mike has worked with and premiered pieces by many of today’s most distinguished composers, including Pulitzer-winners John Adams, John Luther Adams, David Lang, Roger Reynolds, Steve Reich, and Charles Wuorinen; and Reginald Bain, Derek Bermel, Oscar Bettison, David Biedenbender, Harrison Birtwistle, Caleb Burhans, Viet Cuong, Donnacha Dennehy, Christopher Dietz, Paul Dooley, Stefan Freund, David K. Garner, Michael Gordon, Michael Harrison, Takuma Itoh, Scott Johnson, Jesse Jones, Amy Beth Kirsten, David T. Little, Fang Man, Matt Marks, Meredith Monk, Nico Muhly, John Orfe, Michael Pisaro, Wolfgang Rihm, John Fitz Rogers, Steve Snowden, Kate Soper, Augusta Read Thomas, Ken Ueno, and Dan Visconti.
 Most recently, he gave the world premiere of Nico Muhly’s Reliable Sources, a concerto for bassoon and orchestral winds / wind ensemble.
 A versatile musician, he has been featured with AWS as a bassoonist, singer, and pianist.
 He can be heard on the Nonesuch, Cantaloupe, New Amsterdam, Innova, New Focus, Centaur, Bedroom Community, and Sweetspot record labels.